knightss27/mdsvex-pages/README.md

 ```
 > ### NOTE:
 > You must be using the Map() version of svelte-spa-router, and it needs to be named `routes`.
+> This allows you to make your own routes using the `routes.set(route, component)` syntax, and for mdsvex-pages to build on top.

 Once this is set up, feel free to add as many .md pages to their folder as you'd like.